linq2db/linq2db/README.md

 }
 ```

 This way linq2db will auto-configure `Product` class to map to `Product` table with fields `ProductID`, `Name`, and `VendorID`.
-This POCO will have not treat `ProductID` property as primary key.
+POCO will not get `ProductID` property treated as primary key.
 And there will be no association with `Vendor`.

 This approach is not generally recommended.